 The only research funded in a private law context recently has been out of court dispute resolution (which actually showed that mediation was far from a panacea, and that LASPOA had not succeeded in reducing demand for private law litigation).

 Hunter questioned claims featured in the President’s key note speech to Resolution of a 38% rise in couples going to court over child arrangements, based on statistics from Cafcass.
+[CORRECTION: The preceding sentence was an error in our orginal post because, as Kelly Reeve’s post explained, the 38% figure is a contested one that estimates the proportion of parents who apply to court; it does not represent an increase.
+17.11.2019.]
 She suggested that claims of a dramatic rise in private law applications (also s.7 reports and Guardian appointments) only really held water by viewing the 2014 onwards statistics in isolation.
 When seen in the context of earlier figures, it’s clear the 2018 figures are still actually lower than 2013/2014 highs.
 See slide 5 below.
 [See also Kelly Reeve’s discussion of these figures for the Transparency Project here]

 Hunter also questioned assumptions that lack of public education and inadequate compulsion to mediate lie behind choosing court over mediation.
 What if the high numbers of returners reflect initial court decisions that weren’t good enough, were wrong or unsafe?
 What if cases where the presumption of the involvement of both parents shouldn’t apply are the norm not the exception for this group?